Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Jaclyn is a partner and a member of the Executive Committee at Goodmans.
-Jaclyn is also co-head of one of the firm's business law groups.
+Jaclyn Seidman is a partner and member of the Executive Committee at Goodmans.
+Jaclyn also co-heads one of the firm's business law groups.
 Her practice focuses on entertainment law, intellectual property and social media issues.

 In 2018, Jaclyn was honoured as one of Lexpert’s Rising Stars: Leading Lawyers Under 40.
-She is also recognized as a leading lawyer by Best Lawyers in Canada and as a leading lawyer to watch in Entertainment Law by the 2019 Canadian Legal Lexpert Directory.
+She is also recognized by Best Lawyers in Canada as a leading lawyer, and by the Canadian Legal Lexpert Directory as a leading lawyer to watch and repeatedly recommended.

-Jaclyn is a contributing editor to Canadian Forms and Precedents: Commercial Transactions – Information Technology and Entertainment published by LexisNexis.
-She co-authored the Goodmans’ Guide to Producing in Canada and Doing Business with Canadians.
+Jaclyn is an expert practitioner on Practical Law Canada’s Corporate and Commercial Transactions Advisory Board.
+She is a contributing editor to Canadian Forms and Precedents: Commercial Transactions – Information Technology and Entertainment published by LexisNexis.
+She co-authored the Goodmans Guide to Producing in Canada and Doing Business with Canadians.

-Jaclyn teaches entertainment and business law courses at the University of Toronto and is the recipient of several Excellence in Teaching awards.
-Jaclyn is also a frequent speaker and panellist at seminars on a range of entertainment and media-related issues.
+Jaclyn teaches business law courses at the University of Toronto’s Rotman Commerce business school and is the recipient of several Excellence in Teaching awards.
+She is also a regular guest lecturer at the University of Toronto’s law school.
+Jaclyn is a frequent speaker and panellist at seminars on a range of entertainment and media-related issues.

 |Year of Call||